 Accreditation & Recognition

-The bachelor of science in nursing program at BJU is accredited by the Commission on Collegiate Nursing Education (ccneaccreditation.org).
+The baccalaureate degree program in nursing at BJU is accredited by the Commission on Collegiate Nursing Education (ccneaccreditation.org).

 Our nursing program is approved by the South Carolina Board of Nursing.

 Valarie Petersen holds a master’s and doctorate in nursing.
 She is one of the few nationally certified Gerontological Clinical Nurse Specialists across the country teaching in a nursing school.
 She is also certified as a family nurse practitioner (FNP) and works part-time in an occupational health setting in Simpsonville, S.C.

 - Implement safe patient-centered care that integrates critical thinking, problem-solving principles and evidence-based practice across the lifespan and in all healthcare settings.

 - Utilize appropriate biblical worldview and ethical principles when applying clinical reasoning and judgment to make decisions and solve problems in the healthcare field.